 What's more, we were looking at clocks that boasted a extended range and yet they did not allow mountain routes to take advantage of all that autonomy.
 And not only that, but there was also no possibility of going back to the beginning in case you got lost.
 Inconceivable.

 In the face of a barrage of criticism, Polar announced that route following would come later, at least on the Vantage V. The Vantage M is left with the return-to-begin function only.

 With the latest update to version 3.0 navigation is now a reality, the Polar Vantage V is already capable of tracking routes.
 However it is not possible to make the route directly in Polar Flow, it is necessary to create it in another utility and import it (or download it and upload it to Polar Flow).

 The file has to be in TCX or GPX format and less than 25MB.
 Virtually any path you download from sites like Wikiloc meets these conditions, so there's plenty to choose from.
 Or create it from any of the many free utilities out there, even with Google Maps.

 These routes are saved in the "Favorites" section, which also includes the workouts you have saved.

-In addition, it is also possible to mark an activity that has already been carried out and that becomes a navigation route.
+In addition, it is also possible to bookmark an activity you have already done and turn it into a navigation route.
 You would simply have to add it to "Favorites".

 You have several options to go through it: